Signs Of Termites

 A curious thing about termites is that they live underground their entire lives.
 Unless they need to grow wings and fly away.

-When a termite colony is full the termites can grow wings and swarm.
+When a termite colony is full the termites that live there can grow wings and swarm.
 They fly away in search of a new place to nest and grow a new colony.
 Male and female termites will then mate, a king and queen will form, and a new colony will evolve.

 If you see winged termites it’s a sign that you have swarming termites near you.
 They’re looking for a new home.
-And you don’t want that home to be your home.
+You don’t want that home to be your home.

 Termite Mudding

-Termites build shelters and transportation systems for themselves in available cracks and gaps around your home in places such as retaining walls, foundations, roof cavities, architraves, skirting boards, and along piping.
+Termites build shelters and transportation systems for themselves in available cracks and gaps.
+They use spaces around your home such as retaining walls, foundations, roof cavities, architraves, skirting boards, and along piping.

 They are called termite mud tubes, termite mounds, termite mudding or just “termite mud”.

-Termites build these mud pathways to protect themselves from the light and they are very distinctive so always keep a lookout for termite mud around your house.
+Termites build these mud pathways to protect themselves from the light.
+They are very distinctive so always keep a lookout for termite mud around your house.

-If you find a termite mud structure then don’t disturb it just call your termite pest inspector immediately.
+If you find a termite mud structure, don’t disturb it just call your termite pest inspector immediately.

 Damp